Greg Iwinski

 Endorsements

-Sofia Alvarez, Nicole Conlan, Lisa Takeuchi Cullen, Devin Delliquanti, Glenn Eichler, Elizabeth Godvik, Tian Jun Gu, Hallie Haglund, Liz Hynes, Amy Jackson, Barry Julien, Mark Kramer, Christopher Kyle, Robert Mittenthal, Taylor Phillips, Michael Rauch, Andrew Rheingold, Erica Saleh, William Scheft Jr, Brian Stack, John Thibodeaux, Felipe Torres Medina, Alison Zeidman
+Sofia Alvarez, JD Amato, Nicole Conlan, Kevin Cortez, Lisa Takeuchi Cullen, Sara David, Devin Delliquanti, Glenn Eichler, Gabrielle Fulton, Christopher Gethard, Elizabeth Godvik, Tian Jun Gu, Hallie Haglund, Liz Hynes, Amy Jackson, Barry Julien, Michael Kayne, Mark Kramer, Christopher Kyle, Robert Mittenthal, Taylor Phillips, Andrew Rheingold, Erica Saleh, William Scheft Jr, Aurin Squire, Brian Stack, John Thibodeaux, Felipe Torres Medina, Colleen Werthmann, Alison Zeidman

 Endorse Greg Iwinski for Council, Film/TV/Streaming Sector